 - Expressing bizarre thoughts or hallucinations

-It's important parents take these statements and actions very seriously.
+It's important that you take these statements and actions very seriously.
 Depression and suicidal feelings are treatable mental disorders.
-If a parent suspects their child may be suicidal they should seek immediate help from a mental health professional.
+If you suspect your child may be suicidal you should seek immediate help from a mental health professional.

-Parents need to be careful not to put thoughts into their teens head.
-That's why it's helpful to ask their child if they are depressed rather than asking if they are having suicidal thoughts.
-Asking if they feel depressed will reassure the teen that someone cares and allow them to discuss their feelings.
+Be careful not to put thoughts into your teen's head.
+That's why it's helpful to ask them if they are depressed rather than asking if they are having suicidal thoughts.
+Asking if they feel depressed will reassure them that someone cares and allow them to discuss their feelings.